APEX® Technology

 Background: The Velocity Distribution Issue - Design vs Reality

-Figure 1 presents a comparison of the heat transfer surface temperature distribution at the flue gas outlet face of the Air Preheater.
+In figure 1, a comparison of the heat transfer surface temperature distribution at the flue gas outlet face of the Air Preheater is presented.
 The picture on the left presents the ideal design case, where the combustion air velocity distribution to the Air Preheater is uniform.
-The picture on the right presents the
+The picture on the right presents the simulation of the actual field case, where the combustion air velocity distribution to the Air Preheater is non-uniform.

-simulation of the actual field case, where the combustion air velocity distribution to the Air Preheater is non-uniform.
-The comparison shows that in the field case the heat transfer surface minimum temperature is ~30% lower than the design minimum temperature, which results in condensation of the acid on the heat transfer surface and corrosion.
+The comparison reveals the following data: in the field case the heat transfer surface minimum temperature is ~30% lower than the design minimum temperature.
+This results in condensation of the acid on the heat transfer surface, leading to corrosion.

 Figure 1.
 Heat transfer surface temperature profiles at the flue gas outlet face of the Air Preheater; Design case (left), CFD simulation of the actual field case (right).